Toward nuclear physics from lattice QCD on quantum computers: Computational cost comparison

 We adopt the quantum adiabatic algorithm \cite{RevModPhys.90.015002}.
 The algorithm consists of three steps: state preparation, adiabatic evolution, and measurement.
 First, we prepare the ground state of a solvable Hamiltonian $\hat{H}_0$ for given proton and neutron numbers.
 The choice for $\hat{H}_0$ is not unique.
 One example is

-where $v(x)$ is a site-dependent potential, $w$ is a positive constant, and $\sum_{\rm plaq}$ is the summation over plaquettes.
-The ground state of $\hat{H}_0$ is obtained by making baryons occupy the sites with low potential energy and all the spatial links be unity up to the SU(3) gauge transformation.
+where $m$ is the quark mass, $w$ is a positive constant, and $\sum_{\rm plaq}$ is the summation over plaquettes.
+The potential term $v(x)$ is introduced to resolve the ground state degeneracy and non-existence of a quantum phase transition is assumed between the ground states of $\hat{H}_0$ and $\hat{H}$ \footnote{For the validity of the quantum adiabatic algorithm, the ground state must be gapped during the evolution \eqref{eqQAC}.
+There must be the one-to-one correspondence between the ground states of $\hat{H}_0$ and $\hat{H}$, otherwise the gap closes somewhere and the algorithm breaks down.
+Also, if the evolution passes through a quantum phase transition, the gap goes to exponentially small and the convergence is exponentially slow.
+Fortunately, lattice QCD has no quantum phase transition between weak coupling limit and strong coupling limit.}.
 We define the nucleus operator $\hat{\mathcal{N}}$ from $A$ baryon operators, whereas each baryon operator $\hat{\mathcal{B}}(x)$ is defined from three quark operators, in the same way as Eqs.~(\ref{eq:nuc_op}) and (\ref{eq:quark_op}) except that the argument $\tau$ does not exist.
 The nucleus operator $\hat{\mathcal{N}}$ is constructed such that the ground state of $\hat{H}_0$ is given by